abstracta/jmeter-java-dsl/docs/guide/response-processing/correlation/json-extractor.md

 #### JSON extraction

-When the response of a request is JSON, then you can use `jsonExtractor` by using [JMESPath query](https://jmespath.org/) like in the following example:
+When the response of a request is JSON, then you can use `jsonExtractor` like in the following example:

 ```java
 import static org.assertj.core.api.Assertions.assertThat;